mshniyaz/nucleo-f746zg-flashmem/README.md

 1. When writing to the data buffer, data exceeding the buffer size is ignored.
 Dummy bytes must be left at the end of pages to prevent packet splitting between pages.
 2. Since ECC is disabled, the data buffer may have additional bytes (up to 2176 from 2048).
 If additional bytes are available, `FLASH_TestCycle` (in `test.c`) must be updated appropriately.
+3. Page Read/Write and Buffer Read/Write have HAL_Delays of 1ms after execution of the command.